ilanben/graphical_netcfg/README.md

 -This version works with python 3.x but its easy to change it and run it with 2.x

--adb.exe might be isntaled in another path then this project path.
+-adb.exe might be instaled in another path then this project path.
  If so, just change the path in the script.